Xeres / Characters / Moerangi Ahorangi-kore

 Appearance

 Moerangi is a formidable warrior whose traditional tā moko facial tattoos tell the story of both her heritage and her transformation through grief and rage.
 The intricate patterns have been expanded with newer, more aggressive designs incorporating storm and lightning motifs that seem to shift and darken when she enters combat.
 Her long black hair is adorned with feathers and bone ornaments, often braided with tokens from fallen enemies and, more recently, small shells given to her by Hokimai.
 Her eyes still burn with intensity, though those who know her well can now occasionally glimpse something beyond fury in their depths.
-Her muscular frame bears countless scars from battles, and her movements retain their predatory grace, though there is now a visible roundness to her belly that marks her five months of pregnancy.
-Despite her condition, she moves with undiminished confidence and power.
+Her muscular frame bears countless scars from battles, and her movements retain their predatory grace.
+She has since given birth to Hineroa, and while she moves with undiminished confidence and power, those who knew her during the pregnancy now see in her something new: a mother's edge alongside the warrior's fury.

 Unique Characteristics

-Fresh ritual scars still cover her arms, one for each enemy she personally killed since Ahorangi's destruction, though she has added no new marks since learning of her pregnancy.
-Her left shoulder bears a distinctive tattoo of a broken island representing her shattered homeland, while her right shoulder now features a new tattoo of interwoven storm clouds and phoenix flames, symbolizing her union with Hokimai and the unexpected hope he brought into her life.
+Fresh ritual scars still cover her arms, one for each enemy she personally killed since Ahorangi's destruction, though she added no new marks during her pregnancy and the count has remained unchanged since Hineroa's birth.
+Her left shoulder bears a distinctive tattoo of a broken island representing her shattered homeland, while her right shoulder features a tattoo of interwoven storm clouds and phoenix flames, symbolizing her union with Hokimai and the unexpected hope he brought into her life.
 When truly furious, her scars and tattoos seem to pulse with dark energy, and her presence becomes almost physically oppressive.
-Her hands, calloused from years of weapon work, now sometimes rest protectively on her growing belly in quiet moments, a gesture that would have been unthinkable to her six months ago.
+Her hands, calloused from years of weapon work, now sometimes rest protectively over nothing at all in quiet moments — a habit formed in pregnancy that has not entirely left her.

 Personality